Self-dual SU(2) invariant Einstein metrics and modular dependence of theta-functions

-If one chooses the trivial solution $A_j=0$ of system (\ref{Halphen}), system (\ref{motion}) reduces to equations of the Euler top; this case was considered in \cite{BGPP78,EguHan78}.
-If two of functions $A_j$ vanish, the remaining one is a constant; this case was treated in the paper \cite{PedPoo90}.
-Another case, when for all $j$ we take $W_j=A_j$, was discussed in \cite{AtiHit88}.
+If one chooses the trivial solution $A_j=0$ of the system (\ref{Halphen}), the corresponding system (\ref{motion}) reduces to equations of the Euler top; this case was considered in \cite{BGPP78,EguHan78}.
+If two of the functions $A_j$ vanish, the remaining one must be constant; this case was treated in the paper \cite{PedPoo90}.
+Another case, when for all $j$ one chooses $W_j=A_j$, was discussed in \cite{AtiHit88}.

-The system (\ref{motion}), where we insert the general solution of the system (\ref{Halphen}), was related in the papers \cite{Tod94,Hitc94} to the four-point Schlesinger system.
+The system (\ref{motion}), corresponding to a general solution of the system (\ref{Halphen}), was related in the papers \cite{Tod94,Hitc94} to the four-point Schlesinger system.
 Moreover, it turned out, that the conformal factor $F$ may be chosen to make metric (\ref{g}) satisfy the Einstein equation exactly in the case when the system (\ref{motion}) can be solved in elliptic functions.
 However, if one would like to extract explicit formulas for coefficients $W_j$ from the paper \cite{Hitc94}, the result turns out to be rather complicated.

-The purpose of this note is to give relatively simple formulas for functions $W_j$ and $F$, corresponding to general solution of (\ref{Halphen}), using the formula for $\tau$-function for the Schlesinger system found in the paper \cite{KitKor98}.
+The purpose of this paper is to derive simple formulas for functions $W_j$ and $F$, corresponding to the general solution of (\ref{Halphen}), using the formula for the $\tau$-function of the Schlesinger system found in the paper \cite{KitKor98}.